Wireless keyboards are the norm now for most computer users.

 Okay, so that’s the technical stuff taken care of.

-Let’s look at the pros and cons of owning and using a wireless keyboard.
+Let’s look at the pros and cons of wired vs. wireless keyboards.

 Reduce Desk Mess